We are currently offering a 10% early booking discount until June 30, 2021. Book early to get the dates you want at a great price!

 - We (Rabbit Hill) Assess: You require members skills to be assessed by Rabbit Hill staff before being allowed in the Route 27 or Grom (River Run) Park.
 Rabbit Hill does not allow school groups in the Main Park.

 - Rabbit Hill staff run assessments every hour on the hour starting at 10 am.

 - Once students have been assessed by Rabbit Hill staff, they will receive a unique mark on their lift pass signifying they have been allowed access to the Grom (River Run) and Route 27 Park.

-- If we do receive a Park Policy option the terrain park will be off limits to school groups without consent of the head group supervisor.
+- If we do not receive your Park Policy option, the terrain park will be off limits to school groups without consent of the head group supervisor.